thunderbird/thunderbird-android/docs/architecture/ui-architecture.md

 # 🎨 UI Architecture

-The UI is built using Jetpack Compose with a component-based architecture following the Model-View-Intent (MVI) pattern.
+The UI is built using Jetpack Compose with a component-based architecture following a modified Model-View-Intent (MVI) pattern.
+While we refer to it as MVI, our implementation uses "Events" instead of "Intents" for user interactions and "Actions" for use case calls.
 This architecture provides a unidirectional data flow, clear separation of concerns, and improved testability.

 ## 📱 Component Hierarchy